TobikoData/sqlmesh/docs/guides/validate_model.md

 # Validate changes to a model

-## Validate changes to a model
+## Automatic model validation

-When running the `plan` command, there are multiple ways that SQLMesh automatically validates your models in order to ensure the quality and accuracy of your data.
-You can also perform any of these techniques manually if you wish to directly validate a change:
+SQLMesh automatically validates your models in order to ensure the quality and accuracy of your data.
+This is done by:
+* Running unit tests by default when you run the `plan` command.
+This ensures all changes to applied to any environment is logically validated.
+* Running audits whenever data is loaded to a table (both backfill and loading on a cadence).
+This way you know all data present in any table has passed defined audits.

+# TODO: Add note about CI/CD bot when documentation is ready as another way SQLMesh provides automatic validation since it automatically creates the preview environment.

+## Manual model validation

 * Evaluating a model
 * Testing a model using unit tests